Why is English part of the Curriculum

 High-quality feedback is vital to improving writing and so we encourage children to ask for and give feedback to each other about their writing as well as teacher feedback- both verbal and written.
 Children have opportunities to edit and make changes to their pieces of writing in response to feedback.

-Encouraging children to read as a write and write a as reader, means that they become skilled in considering the impact of their writing on the reader and how to create the desired impact.
+Encouraging children to read as a writer and write a as reader, means that they become skilled in considering the impact of their writing on the reader and how to create the desired impact.
 Alongside integrated grammar teaching, we deliver discrete spelling, grammar and handwriting sessions to ensure that children have the necessary transcription skills to be fluent writers, who write with impact.

 Our School Reading Spine